-- 2 Rotate the control knob clockwise for one step, the volume increases by one level, there are ten levels for your choice; the green pane of the volume level indicator increases by one at every two steps; rotate the knob anticlockwise to decrease the volume. - 3 Press the knob again to confirm the volume level.
+- 1 Select the volume adjustment key $\overbrace{}^{1}$ on the main interface. - 2 Rotate the control knob clockwise or touch the symbol for one step, the volume increases by one level, there are ten levels in all; the green pane of the volume level indicator increases by one at every two steps; rotate the knob anticlockwise or touch the was symbol to decrease the volume.

+3 Press the knob again or touch any other place on the screen to confirm the volume level.